IT-8-TUES/IT-8-TUES/CSS/CSS.md

 - flex-grow: Dictates how much an item should grow relative to others to fill extra space.
 - align-self: Allows a single item to override the container's align-items setting.

+Unit - Type - Description
+px - Absolute - Fixed pixels; does not change based on screen size. rem - Relative - Based on the root (<html>) font size; best for accessibility.
+% - Relative - Based on the size of the parent element. vh/vw - Relative - Based on 1% of the Viewport Height or Viewport Width.